 Political Career of Lord Ripon

 In the year 1861, Lord Ripon first took office as Earl de Grey, and remained as an active member of Liberal Cabinet till his demise.
 Lord Ripon became Privy Counsellor in 1863.
-He also remained as Secretary of State for War, for the years 1863-66, under the guidance of Palmerston and in 1866; he was Secretary of State for India.
+He also remained as Secretary of State for War, for the years 1863-66, under the guidance of Lord Palmerston and in 1866 he was Secretary of State for India.
 Lord Ripon was Lord President of the Council from 1868 to 1873, in the Gladstone administration.
 He was also the chairman of the joint commission which drew the Treaty of Washington in the United States of America.
-Thus, he became the Marquess of Ripon.
+Thus, he became the Marques of Ripon.
 Lord Ripon also became Knight of the Garter in the year 1869.
 He was also Grand Master Mason from 1870 to 1874, when Lord Ripon converted to Catholicism.

 Reform Policies of Lord Ripon

 Lord Ripon was a staunch liberal democrat and was appointed as the Viceroy of India by Gladstone, who was the liberal party Prime Minister